01-for-all/decentralised-voting-app/README.md

 `$ npm run dev`
 Visit this URL in your browser: http://localhost:3000

-### Basic overview of the project structure of Dapp:
+### Basic overview of the project structure of election dapp version-1.0 :

 - `[/election-v1.0/contracts/migration.sol]` : This will handle all of our migration whenever we deploy our smart contracts to the blockchain.
 - `[/election-v1.0/migrations]` : This is were all the migration files live whenever we deploy our smart contracts to the blockchain.
 In this, we are changing its state.This same as changing the state of the database.